-A core use is to ensure that customers are billed accurately based on actual consumption, rather than estimates.
+In future, we plan to use the data to to ensure that customers are billed accurately based on actual consumption, which will reduce the need for estimated reads.
 This reduces the likelihood of billing disputes and ensures fairness in charging.